 Bring 1.5 litres or 6 cups water to a boil.
 Switch off the flame and soak the sago in the hot water for exactly 5 minutes.
 Drain the water in a colander and wash in a stream of cold water.
 Drain thoroughly.
 Add ½ cup water, cover and leave overnight or at least for 5 to 6 hrs.
 The sago soaks up the water.
 In the morning wash once again, drain and leave to dry in a colander for any time between 1/2 hr to 2 hrs.

 If you find the above method too tedious, you could try doing what the ladies in my family do.
 Place the sago in a colander and wash briskly in running cold water.
-Drain and leave covered overnight or for at least 4 to 5 hours with ½ a cup of water.
-If the sago is not soft, wash once again, drain and allow to dry a bit.
+Drain and leave covered overnight or for at least 4 to 5 hours with 2/3rd cup of water.
+In the morning wash once again, drain and leave to dry in a colander for any time between 1/2 hr to 2 hrs.

 Heat the ghee or oil in a wok over a medium flame.
 Lower the flame and add in the cumin seeds, green chillies and curry leaves.
 Stir in the potatoes at this stage if using them.